 Critical Minerals Infrastructure Fund – Contribution funding

-The Critical Minerals Infrastructure Fund (CMIF) will provide up to $1.5 billion in federal funding over 7 years for clean energy and transportation infrastructure projects necessary to enable the sustainable development and expansion of critical minerals in Canada.
+The CMIF is providing up to $1.5 billion in federal funding until 2030 for clean energy and transportation infrastructure projects necessary to enable the sustainable development and expansion of critical minerals in Canada.

-There will be calls for proposals launched over the course of this 7-year program.
-The first call for proposals closed on February 29, 2024, and assessments are currently underway.
-It will provide up to $300 million in contribution funding under 2 streams:
+There will be calls for proposals launched over the course of the program’s lifespan.
+This second call for proposals will provide up to $500 million in contribution funding available under 2 streams.

 Stream 1